David Ribi: Theatre

 Ribi has a number of theatre credits.
-Whilst training, he appeared in several leading roles, including 'Tommy' in The Who's Tommy, and 'Tobias Ragg' in Sweeny Todd: The Demon Barber of Fleet Street, among others (see below).
+Whilst training, he appeared in several leading roles, including 'Tommy' in The Who's Tommy, and 'Tobias Ragg' in Sweeney Todd: The Demon Barber of Fleet Street, among others (see below).

 In 2011, it was announced that Ribi would play the lead role of 'Bobby' in the 2011-2012 Dreamboats and Petticoats UK Tour, produced by Bill Kenwright.
 Upon the completion of the tour, Ribi took up the same lead role of Bobby in the West End version of the show at the Playhouse Theatre, and then the Wyndhams Theatre, which ran until 4 August 2012.

 From 13 December 2012 until 6 January 2013, Ribi starred as Aladdin in the pantomime of the same name at the Octagon Theatre, Yeovil.

 In 2013, Ribi joined the cast of the UK tour of Hairspray as 'Sketch' and second cover Link Larkin.
 The tour ran from 11 February 2013 until 29 September 2013.

 Ribi returned to panto during the 2013/2014 Christmas season, playing the lead role of Peter Pan in the pantomime of the same name, at Fairfield Hall, Croydon, alongside Steve McFadden (Captain Hook).
 The show ran from 6 December 2013 until 5 January 2014.

 In May 2014, it was announced that Ribi would be taking on the lead role of 'Zanna' in 'Zanna, Don't!' from 3–29 June at the Landor Theatre, London.
 The story in which Ribi serves as the lead (Zanna) is set in a parallel universe where homosexuality is the norm and heterosexuality is a taboo.
 Set in mid-west America, "Zanna" takes place at heterophobic Heartsville High.
 Zanna is the school's matchmaker, bringing together happy couples until the football team's quarterback and the captain of the Girls' Intramural Mechanical Bull-Riding Team begin to discover their feelings for each other.

 Following his success in Zanna, Don't!, Ribi announced that he would play "Man 1" in I Love You, You're Perfect!
 Now Change! at the Battersea Barge from 14 to 17 July 2014.

 In 2015, Ribi joined the European Tour of 'The Rocky Horror Show' as Leading man "Brad Majors".
 The production toured all of Germany, Austria, Luxembourg and much of Italy and Switzerland.
 Produced by BB Promotion this version of the show is renowned across Europe as a cult hit.

 In February 2016, Ribi joined the cast of Mamma Mia on its first ever UK Tour, as first cover Sky.
 The tour ran for a year, until February 2017.